 Mindfulness is a particular kind of paying attention.
 We call it awareness in a non-judging way.
-To learn to practice this kind of attention, one has to practice paying attention in this way.
+To learn to exercise mindfulness, one has to practice paying attention in this way.
 Some people call that meditation.
 The concept of mindfulness has been written about for at least 2500 years, most famously by a man from northern India, named Siddhartha Gautama, who came to be known as Buddha (which is means the awakened one in the native language of northern India).
 He began to teach others how to become skillful in mindfulness in order to help them ease their own suffering and improve their own health and happiness.

-37 years ago, a man name Jon Kabat Zinn studied hard and learned to become very skillful.
+37 years ago, a man name Jon Kabat Zinn studied mindfulness in depth and learned to become very skillful.
 He found it incredibly valuable.
 But he had to learn all sorts of Asian words and customs.
 He made it his life purpose to teach other non-Asians in their own culture and in everyday language.
 And he developed an eight week course, Mindfulness Based Stress Reduction to do this, and has taught many others to teach this.
-A number of our staff have learned this practice of non judging awareness, and this winter, we will be offering this course for Heartland patients.